Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma

 In Ref. \cite{Muller:2021wri} it was proposed that in the weakly coupled limit $\eta/s$ is proportional to $T^3/\qhat$:

-This approximation can be tested within more flexible quasi-particle model frameworks, where we can explore properties of the QGP beyond the weakly interacting limit and grasp understanding towards the regime described by lQCD predictions for thermodynamic observables.
+This approximation can be tested within more flexible quasiparticle model frameworks, where we can explore properties of the QGP beyond the weakly interacting limit and grasp understanding towards the regime described by lQCD predictions for thermodynamic observables.
 The violation of the limit and more rigorous description of the QGP medium is especially relevant for moderate jet energies.
 It is generally expected that the assertion from Ref. \cite{Muller:2021wri}, which posits the temperature dependence of $\eta/s$ as a linearly growing function of $T^3/\qhat$, holds predominantly in the high-temperature, weak coupling regime.
 Conversely, for temperatures $T \le 2 T_c$, the ratio $T^3/\qhat$ is expected to decrease rapidly, significantly deviating from the linear trajectory described by $1.25 T^3/\qhat$ (for more details, see discussion in \cite{Karmakar:2023ity}).
 Thus, there are two regimes of a weakly and strongly coupled medium which lead to different jet attenuation in the medium.
-The considered quasi-particle description differs from our model, therefore here we aim to provide our findings employing different coupling scenarios.
-Moreover, we include elastic and radiative scatterings.
+The considered quasiparticle description differs from our model, and therefore, here we aim to provide our findings employing different coupling scenarios for the thermal and jet vertices for the elastic scattering.

 In Fig. \ref{fig:etas} we show the specific shear viscosity $\eta/s$ as a function of the scaled temperature $T/T_c$ (upper plot) and the ratio of $\eta/s$ to $T^3/\qhat$ as a function of the scaled temperature $T/T_c$ (lower plot).
-The red solid line in the upper plot shows $\eta/s$ computed by the RTA (relaxation-time approximation) approach within the DQPM model \cite{Soloveva:2019xph} in comparison to the lQCD data (symbols) for gluodynamics ($N_f=0$).
-The blue area indicates the DQPM results (Scenario 0) for $1.25 T^3/\qhat$ computed for the jet momentum range of $3-10$ GeV$/c$ (following the DREENA-A selection) which defines the width of the spread results.
-Here $\qhat$ includes the elastic and inelastic parts.
+The red solid line in the upper plot shows $\eta/s$ computed by the RTA (relaxation-time approximation) approach within the DQPM \cite{Soloveva:2019xph} in comparison to the lQCD data (symbols) for gluodynamics ($N_f=0$).
+The blue area indicates the DQPM results (Scenario 0) for $1.25\, T^3/\qhat$ computed for the jet momentum range of $3-10$ GeV$/c$ (following the DREENA-A selection), which defines the width of the spread results.
 The DQPM result is compared to the estimates from the DREENA model \cite{Zigic:2021rku, Karmakar:2023ity} (green area).
-As expected, the scaled results $1.25 T^3/\qhat$ and $\eta/s$ agree only at large $T \approx 2.5-3.5 T_c$ while at low $T$ the ratio $T^3/\qhat$ decreases with $T$ stronger than $\eta/s$ -- similar to the DREENA model.
+As expected, the scaled results $1.25\, T^3/\qhat$ and $\eta/s$ agree only at large $T \approx 2-3.5 T_c$, while at low $T$ the ratio $T^3/\qhat$ decreases with $T$ stronger than $\eta/s$ -- similar to the DREENA model.